Schachte/Mermrender/README.md

 RESTful rendering pipeline for generating sequence and UML diagrams using Mermaid to embed in Github readmes, Markdown docs and more!
 Mermrender uses Mermaid.JS and Mermaid CLI under the hood.

+> Feel free to contribute by making a pull request!

 ![Mermaid](https://mermaidjs.github.io/images/header.png)
 Credit: https://mermaidjs.github.io/